 2.25.3 - Environmental Category

 An integral part of the ROW plan authorization process is the National Environmental Policy Act of 1969 (NEPA) documentation, the typical process is to wait until NEPA has been completed prior to ROW plan authorization.
 However, CDOT has always been able to acquire ROW prior to the completion of NEPA as long as certain conditions are met.
 Recently, MAP-21 provided provisions that are designed to improve efficiency in project delivery by broadening the ability for States to acquire or preserve ROW for a transportation facility prior to completion of the review process required under NEPA.
-MAP-21 guidance is available on the FHWA website:

-https://www.fhwa.dot.gov/map21/

 As background, projects are environmentally categorized as follows (the chapters in the table reference the CDOT NEPA Manual):